The Law Offices of

 There are two major collateral avenues that a criminal defendant may use in an attempt to vacate his or her conviction.
 These are:

-The purpose of this information sheet is to give an overview of the different circumstances in which each is appropriate.
+What follows is an overview of the different circumstances in which the 974.06 motion or a habeas corpus is appropriate.
 This overview also briefly discusses three other remedies that come up less often:

 top